Khezac/Costs/README.md

 Here you can put your budget and take notes of which services will be needed for your project, how much they'll cost and if they're still in your budget.

-WebApplication created by Khezac using React only.
+WebApplication created by Khezac at Matheus Battisti's react course from "youtube.com/@MatheusBattisti"